Riverscapes/PBR/workshops/2020/SGI/Modules/module6.md

 --------
 ### B. Introduction to LTPBR and the need for Adaptive Management
 <a href="{{ site.baseurl }}/workshops/2020/SGI/#instruction-team"><img width="80"  class="float-left" src="{{ site.baseurl }}/assets/images/people/bouwes-round_1_orig.png"></a>
-[Nick Bouwes]({{ site.baseurl }}/workshops/2020/SGI/#instruction-team) introduces the class importance Low-Tech Process-Based Restoration and the need for Adaptive Management for all types of restoration.
+[Nick Bouwes]({{ site.baseurl }}/workshops/2020/SGI/#instruction-team) introduces the importance of Low-Tech Process-Based Restoration, and the need for Adaptive Management for all types of restoration.

 <div class="row small-up-2 medium-up-2">